-- 1. Park the unit on a smooth, level surface such as a concrete floor.
-Disengage the PTO, engage the parking brake, turn off the ignition, and remove the key. - 2.
-Remove the mower deck drive belt.
+- Park the mower on a smooth, level surface such as a concrete floor.
+Disengage the PTO, engage the parking brake, turn the ignition switch to OFF, and remove the ignition key. - Remove the mower deck drive belt.
 See Mower Drive Belt Replacement for removal instructions. - 3.
 Remove the hardware (B) that secures the clutch anchor pad (C) to the PTO clutch (D) and disconnect the wire harness from the PTO clutch.